dfinity/ic-observability-stack/docker/README.md

 * Grafana - http://localhost:3000 - default creds can be see in `./config/grafana/grafana.ini`
 * Service discovery - http://localhost:8000

-After 5-10 minutes you should see targets discovered in prometheus on the [targets page](http://localhost:9090/targets?search=).
-Initially, they might apear in red and if you keep monitoring they should slowly start getting blue, which means that the targets are successfuly scraped.
+After 5-10 minutes you should see targets discovered in victoria on the [targets page](http://localhost:8428/targets).
+Initially, they might apear in red and if you keep monitoring they should slowly start getting green, which means that the targets are successfuly scraped.

 You should also see some data incoming in the grafana [sample dashboard for the node exporter](http://localhost:3000/d/1/node-exporter?orgId=1&from=now-3h&to=now&timezone=utc&var-datasource=prometheus&var-instance=$__all&var-diskdevice=%5Ba-z%5D%2B%7Cnvme%5B0-9%5D%2Bn%5B0-9%5D%2B%7Cmmcblk%5B0-9%5D%2B).